-Miami Valley Hospital (MVH) provides wide-ranging support to breastfeeding mothers.
-MVH has nine International Board Certified Lactation Consultants on staff; all of whom are registered nurses.
-From classes and support groups to one-on-one breastfeeding and pumping support, we are dedicated to helping new moms and babies thrive.
+Miami Valley Hospital has nine International Board Certified Lactation Consultants on staff; all of whom are registered nurses.
+From classes and support groups to one-on-one breastfeeding and pumping support, we are dedicated to helping you and your baby thrive.

 Research has shown that breastfeeding provides many benefits for both mom and baby.

 - Optimal growth and development